-Before commencing any clinical trial involving product(s) that requires CTIL/CTX and prior importation/ manufacturing product locally for the study, the investigator/ sponsor shall apply CTIL/CTX to NPRA.
-The following products will require a CTIL/CTX:
+Before commencing any clinical trial involving unregistered product(s) that require CTIL/CTX, and prior to importing or manufacturing the product locally for the trial, the CTIL/CTX must first be obtained.

+The following products require a CTIL/CTX:

-- 3.1 A product including placebo which is not registered with the DCA and are intended to be imported for clinical trial purpose. - 3.2 A product with a marketing authorisation when used or assembled (formulated or packaged) in a way different from the approved form; AND when used for unapproved indication/ when use to gain further information about an approved use for clinical trial purpose. - 3.3 A traditional product with a marketing authorisation with an indication for "traditionally used" when used for unapproved indication/ therapeutic claims for clinical trial purpose. - 3.4 An unregistered product, including placebo manufactured locally for the purpose of the clinical trial.
+- 3.1 An unregistered product, including a placebo, imported/manufactured locally for the clinical trial. - 3.2 A product with a marketing authorisation when assembled (formulated or packaged) in a way different from the approved form; AND when used for unapproved indication or when used to gain further information about an approved use, for clinical trial purposes. - 3.3 A traditional product with a marketing authorisation with an indication for "traditionally used", when used for an unapproved therapeutic claim in a clinical trial.